gravitational/teleport/README.md

 ## Introduction

-Gravitational Teleport ("Teleport") is a tool for remotely accessing isolated clusters of Linux servers via SSH or HTTPS.

-Unlike traditional key-based access, Teleport enables teams to easily adopt the following
+Gravitational Teleport ("Teleport") is a modern SSH server for remotely accessing isolated clusters of Linux servers via SSH or HTTPS.
+It is intended to be used instead of `sshd`.
+Teleport enables teams to easily adopt the following practices:
-practices:

 - Avoid key distribution and [trust on first use](https://en.wikipedia.org/wiki/Trust_on_first_use) issues by using auto-expiring keys signed by a cluster certificate authority (CA).
+- Integrate SSH credentials into Google Apps or other OAuth identitiy providers.
 - Enforce 2nd factor authentication.
 - Connect to clusters located behind firewalls without direct Internet access via SSH bastions.
 - Record and replay SSH sessions for knowledge sharing and auditing purposes.
 - Collaboratively troubleshoot issues through session sharing.
 - Discover online servers and Docker containers within a cluster with dynamic node labels.

 Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is fully compatible with OpenSSH.

 ## Installing and Running